mew-security/AdMew/README.md

 ## Licenses

-AdAway is licensed under the GPLv3+.
+AdMew is licensed under the GPLv3+.
 The file LICENSE includes the full license text.
 For more details, check [the license notes](LICENSE.md).